karatelabs/karate/karate-core/README.md

 > For those who are wondering how this works behind the scenes, since `read` refers to the [`read()`](https://github.com/intuit/karate#reading-files) function, the behavior of [`call`](https://github.com/intuit/karate#calling-javascript-functions) is that it will *invoke* the function *and* use what comes after it as the solitary function argument.

 This looks deceptively simple, but what it will do is pretty powerful.
 It will inject all top-level "keys" of the JSON file into the Karate "context" as global variables.
-In normal programming languages - global variables are a *bad thing*, but for test-automation (when you know what you are doing) this can be *really* convenient.
+In normal programming languages - global variables are a *bad thing*, but for test-automation (when you know what you are doing :) this can be *really* convenient.

-So now you have `testAccounts`, `leftNav` and `transactions` as variables, and you have a nice "name-spacing" of locators to reference in your test scripts:
+So now you have `testAccounts`, `leftNav` and `transactions` as variables, and you have a nice "name-spacing" of locators to refer to in your different feature files and test scripts:

 ```cucumber
 * input(testAccounts.numTransactions, '0')